nbudin/threeman/README.md

 # Threeman

 Threeman is an alternative to [Foreman](https://github.com/ddollar/foreman).
-Rather than running all the commands together in one terminal, it opens a new terminal window with each command in a tab.
+Rather than running all the commands together in one terminal, it opens a tab for each command.
 The benefits of this are:

 * Your terminal app will notify you using an icon when there's new output from each command
 * Because your command's input and output aren't being intercepted by Foreman, you can use [Pry](http://pryrepl.org)